RaidenZD/BitcoinCloudMining-LandingPage-Design/README.md

 # Bitcoin-Cloud-Mining-Design
-This a landing page design for a imaginary Bitcoin cloud mining website!\
+This is a landing page design for a imaginary Bitcoin cloud mining website!\
 This project is responsive in all devices.
 ## In this project I used:
 -HTML 5 as the markup language.\